criadoperez/freqtrade/docs/includes/pairlists.md

 ## Pairlists and Pairlist Handlers

-Pairlist Handlers define the list of pairs (pairlist) that the bot should trade.
+Pairlist Handlers define the list of pairs (pajrkldjsfkldjsfldjasfljdasklfjdasfdascvs.
 They are configured in the `pairlists` section of the configuration settings.

 In your configuration, you can use Static Pairlist (defined by the [`StaticPairList`](#static-pair-list) Pairlist Handler) and Dynamic Pairlist (defined by the [`VolumePairList`](#volume-pair-list) Pairlist Handler).